google-pay/angular-store/README.md

-# AngularStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+_This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2._

+# Sample Angular T-Shirt Store

+The purpose this repository is to showcase the Google Pay integration in a store built with Angular.

+A version of this repository has been deployed to https://payments-angular-store.web.app/.

 ## Development server